Temperature-Enhanced Coercive Field by Chiral Molecules: Discussion

 This thermodynamic picture is an intuitive way of visualizing the temperature dependence of CISS.
 However, the effect itself is a complex phenomenon involving spin-orbit coupling, electron correlations, and electron spin-phonon interactions.
-Fransson investigated the role of phonons and vibronic interactions in CISS, constructing a microscopic theory of CISS beyond the Born–Oppenheimer approximation—elucidating the exchange of angular momentum as electrons traverse a helical trajectory \cite{fransson2020vibrational, fransson2022charge}.
-This model is introduced below and elaborated upon in our complementary theoretical study \cite{fransson2025chiral}.
+Fransson investigated the role of phonons and vibronic interactions in CISS, constructing a microscopic theory of CISS beyond the Born–Oppenheimer approximation.
+This model elucidates the exchange of angular momentum as electrons traverse a helical trajectory \cite{fransson2020vibrational, fransson2022charge}, which is introduced below and elaborated upon in our complementary theoretical study \cite{fransson2025chiral}.
 Our experimental results align with this microscopic framework, indicating that phonon-chirality couplings, amplified by temperature, play an essential role in CISS.